 Saving pets from shelters in other states is also a huge priority for this no-kill organization — they rescue and place over 16,000 animals each year, and that’s just one of the many ways they save animals.

 In partnership with the Best Friends Animal Society program, the BVSPCA is helping a Louisiana shelter save 70% more animals this year alone.
 The initiative lowers the homeless pet population by flying around 110 cats and dogs from Louisiana to their centers up north every other week (which saves them from being euthanized).
 They’re also mentoring rural shelters that have less support to reduce the need for animal relocation from the beginning.
 “We just ended March with an 80% live release rate,” Walter Fenstermacher, director of operations at BVSPCA, said.
 “We've been able to make pretty dramatic impacts pretty quickly.”

 Anyone looking to adopt from a BVSPCA shelter is asked a set of questions to ensure both the pet and potential parent are compatible.
 Once they’ve answered the questions, staff members share as much information about the pet as possible.
 “We give them all the information about each particular animal and what their needs may be,” Walter said.
 “Having an educated adopter is more beneficial to every animal in our care.”

 Finding perfect matches is one of the aspects of Walter’s job he enjoys most.
 “I personally still make matches with potential adopters,” he said.
 “But then I also help to connect folks with the resources that they may need to better improve their adoption.”
-One of those connections is highlighting the benefits of Fetch by The Dodo's pet insurance.
+One of those connections is highlighting the benefits of Fetch's pet insurance.